 - In this world nothing is certain but death and taxes.

-Ben sold his printing press after thirty years in the business, and embarked on the intellectual life he missed at age 10, when Josiah pulled him out of school.
+Ben sold his printing press after thirty years and pursued the intellectual life he missed at age 10 when his father pulled him out of school.

 And what a life!
 Some of Ben’s “retirement” activities include: